Chikayo-k/brain-kids/README.md

 - Children can have fun and learn while playing
 - User can get used to calculating addition and subtraction and build their confidence
 - It increases in difficulty but also motivates
-- Games that parents can safely give to their children
+- Games that parents can safely give to their children (No harmful content)

 ### Site Owner Goals

 - Develop a game that users can play addition and subtraction math game
 - Develop a website that is easy to navigate for children and adults
 - Provide a game that can help children to learn
-- Provide a game that can be played safely for children
+- Provide a game that can be played safely for children (No harmful content)
 - Set up a subscription service to inform users of more educational games coming in the future

 ## User Experience (UX)